Akkadu/github-template-javascript/.github/issue_template.md

-_(Thanks for reporting an issue to github-template-javascript!
+_(Thanks for reporting an issue to eslint-config-akkadu!
 If you haven't already read the [contributor guidelines](contributing.md), Please do that now, then procede to fill out the details below.)_

-## What are the minimum necessary steps to reproduce this issue?

-1. …
-2. …
-3. …

-## What happens?
+## Description

-…

-## What were you expecting to happen?

-…

 ## Please paste any error or log messages here

 (if long, you can [link to a gist](https://gist.github.com/))

+## Steps to Reproduce the Problem

+  1.
+  1.
+  1.

-## Any other details
+## Specifications

-…
+  - Version:
+  - Platform:
+  - Subsystem: